Dataset Exchange Working Group Charter

 For all specifications, this Working Group will seek horizontal review for accessibility, internationalization, performance, privacy, and security with the relevant Working and Interest Groups, and with the TAG.
 Invitation for review must be issued during each major standards-track document transition, including FPWD.
 The Working Group is encouraged to engage collaboratively with the horizontal review groups throughout development of each specification.
 The Working Group is advised to seek a review at least 3 months before first entering CR and is encouraged to proactively notify the horizontal review groups when major changes occur in a specification following a review.

 Additional technical coordination with the following Groups will be made, per the W3C Process Document:

 The work of this CG is of direct relevance to the concept of application profiles.

 - SHACL Community Group

 This CG is continuing work on the W3C Shapes Constraint Language Recommendation.
 Efforts should be made to liaise with its community.

 This CG is clearly of high relevance to the DXWG

-Ensure that the mechanisms being standardized by the POE WG for machine readable permissions, obligations, licenses, rights etc. are given due consideration for reference from DCAT 1.1.
+Ensure that the mechanisms of the W3C ODRL Recommendation being maintained by the ODRL Community Group for machine readable permissions, obligations, licenses, rights etc. are given due consideration.